Support

 Source: Kupi.com AI

-For those who prefer a mix of business district access and coastal walks, a good choice would be the Yokohama Harbor Front, located in close proximity to the capital region.
-Popular areas for tourists remain Shinjuku (for transport accessibility), Asakusa (for historical charm), and Shibuya (for shopping and youth culture enthusiasts).
+For those who prefer to combine access to business districts with coastal walks, Harbor Front Yokohama, located in the immediate vicinity of the capital region, is a good choice.
+Popular areas for tourists remain Shinjuku (for transport accessibility), Asakusa (for historical character), and Shibuya (for shopping and youth culture enthusiasts).

 Harbour Front Yokohama.
 Illustration.